NYC Mayor Defends Police Body Camera Buy, Decrying A Competitor’s “Smear” Campaign

 In October, Taser also quietly hired a top political consultant at a price of $15,000 a month, and waged what appeared to be a coordinated PR campaign against Vievu.
 As part of the effort, Politico reported, a group of Harlem pastors raised questions about the quality of Vievu cameras, while a city councilmember gave interviews to a number of local publications, including the New York Post and the New York Observer, in which he raised concerns about Vievu.

 Vievu has also hired lobbyists to make its case to the city.
-In June, the company signed its first New York State lobbying contract, a $15,000-per-month agreement, to retain Freddy Ferrer, the well-known former Bronx Borough president and two-time mayoral candidate, to make its case to the city council.
+In June, the company signed its first New York State lobbying contract, a $15,000-per-month agreement, to retain Freddy Ferrer, the well-known former Bronx Borough president and two-time mayoral candidate, as an advocate for the company.

 At a press conference on Monday, Mayor de Blasio praised the NYPD’s record on technology and fired back at critics, saying "a lot of information has been put out to try and denigrate" Vievu.
 "I don’t think it’s the first time in the history of the free enterprise system that we’ve seen one company try to smear another," he said.
 "But the NYPD is very, very careful in how it makes its technology choices."